Media of Hong Kong: Overview

-The freedom of press is protected by the Bill of Rights, in contrast to the rest of China where control over media is pervasive.
-However, this freedom has been in decline since the transfer of sovereignty over Hong Kong in 1997.
-According to the Reporters Without Borders, Hong Kong enjoyed "real press freedom" and ranked second in Asia after Japan in the Press Freedom Index, although it has been rapidly declining.
-Different views over topics sensitive in mainland China, such as the Tiananmen Square protests of 1989, Chinese Communist Party (CCP) rule, and democracy are still dynamically discussed among the media.
-Many books banned in China, such as the memoir of Zhao Ziyang, a former CCP party leader who stepped down in 1989, continue to be published in Hong Kong.
+The freedom of press nominally is protected by the Hong Kong Bill of Rights, in contrast to the rest of the People's Republic of China, where control over media is pervasive under the General Administration of Press and Publication.
+However, this freedom has been in decline since the transfer of sovereignty over Hong Kong in 1997, and further still since the passing of the 2020 Hong Kong National Security Law.
+Before 2020, Hong Kong enjoyed "real press freedom" and ranked second in Asia after Japan in the Press Freedom Index, although it has been rapidly declining.
+Different views over topics sensitive in mainland China, such as the 1989 democracy movement culminating in the massacre of protestors in Tiananmen Square, Chinese Communist Party (CCP) rule, and democracy are still dynamically discussed among the media.
+Many books banned in China, such as the memoir of Zhao Ziyang, a former CCP party leader who stepped down in 1989, were able to be published in Hong Kong, until the crackdowns on free expression from 2020.